 Newcastle | Full-time | Permanent

-The Aboriginal Legal Service is offering an exciting opportunity to contribute to social justice and equity for local Aboriginal people.
+The Aboriginal Legal Service is offering an exciting opportunity to demonstrate your advocacy skills and build your cultural knowledge supporting our clients.
 Enjoy coming to work each day with a purpose-driven organisation that makes a real difference.

 About the ALS